-The Annual General Meeting took place on Tue 12th February @ 8pm at the Anchor.
-The minutes and finance report will be sent out by e-mail in the next few days.
+The Annual General Meeting will take place on Tue 25th February 2014 @ 8pm in the upstairs room at The Anchor.
+The agenda and other relevant documentation will be sent to members by e-mail ahead of the meeting.

 GEN coverage in the Guardian - 30th Oct 2012

 Our installation at Ferrier's Barn was completed ahead of the 1st Aug 2012 FiT review but unfortunately we were not able to proceed with the Bures Primary School project.